 \item The proposed method includes a risk-aware analysis (see Section \ref{sec:uncertaintyAwareRiskAnalysis}) that considers uncertainties in human pose.
 This analysis provides a systematic approach to assess and quantify the risks associated with potential deviations from \ac{STL} specifications in the obtained trajectories.
 It enables the determination of whether a specified success rate for meeting the given \ac{STL} specifications (e.g., 80\%) can be reliably achieved or not under uncertain conditions.

-\item An event-triggered replanning strategy (Section \ref{sec:replanner}) is introduced to handle disturbances and unforeseen events during the mission.
+\item A robustness-aware triggered replanning strategy (see Section \ref{sec:replanner}) is introduced to handle disturbances and unforeseen events during the mission.
 This approach reshapes the optimization problem to compute a feasible trajectory that reconnects the drone to the previously computed optimal offline trajectory.

-\item Numerical simulations in MATLAB (Section \ref{sec:simulationResults}) evaluate the method's overall performance in terms of mission specification fulfillment.
-Additionally, Gazebo simulations (Section \ref{sec:gazeboSimulations}), conducted in a mock-up setting, demonstrate the method's validity and feasibility under conditions resembling real-world scenarios.
+\item Numerical simulations in MATLAB (see Section \ref{sec:simulationResults}) evaluate the method's overall performance in terms of mission specification fulfillment.
+Additionally, Gazebo simulations (see Section \ref{sec:gazeboSimulations}), conducted in a mock-up setting, demonstrate the method's validity and feasibility under conditions resembling real-world scenarios.
 Conclusions are presented in Section \ref{sec:conclusions}.

 \end{itemize}

 \end{sloppypar}